-The CSS Working Group has published an updated Working Draft of CSS Cascading and Inheritance Level 4.
+The CSS Working Group has published a Candidate Recommendation and invites implementations of CSS Cascading and Inheritance Level 4.
 This CSS module describes how to collate style rules and assign values to all properties on all elements by way of cascading (choosing a winning declaration among many) and inheritance (propagating values from parent to child).

 Additions to Level 4 include:

 There have been no changes since the September LCWD.

 As always, please send any feedback to the (archived) public mailing list email@example.com with the spec code (

 [css-cascade]) and your comment topic in the subject line.
 (Alternatively, you can email one of the editors and ask them to forward your comment.)